annakoduru6/ACME-Products/README.md

 PART ONE INSTRUCTIONS:
 Everything Acme sells is considered a "Product", and must have the following attributes (variables that live "inside" the class):

-name (string with no default)
+-name (string with no default)
-price (integer with default value 10) weight (integer with default value 20) flammability (float with default value 0.5) identifier (integer – a randomly generated number from a uniform distribution ranging from 1000000 to 9999999.)
+-price (integer with default value 10)
+-weight (integer with default value 20)
+-flammability (float with default value 0.5) -identifier (integer – a randomly generated number from a uniform distribution ranging from 1000000 to 9999999.)

 I wrote a Python class to model the above data, precise in field names and types.
 My class also had an _init_ constructor method.
 This all was tested in a Python REPL and saved in the acme.py file.

 PART TWO INSTRUCTIONS:
-Create methods in your class as follows: stealability(self) - calculates the price divided by the weight, and then returns a message: if the ratio is less than 0.5 return "Not so stealable..." if it is greater or equal to 0.5 but less than 1.0 return "Kinda stealable." otherwise return "Very stealable!" explode(self) - calculates the flammability times the weight, and then returns a message: if the product (result of the multiplication operation) is less than 10 return "...fizzle." if it is greater or equal to 10 but less than 50 return "...boom!" and otherwise return "...BABOOM!!"
+Create methods in your class as follows:
+-stealability(self) - calculates the price divided by the weight, and then returns a message: if the ratio is less than 0.5 return "Not so stealable..." if it is greater or equal to 0.5 but less than 1.0 return "Kinda stealable." otherwise return "Very stealable!"
+-explode(self) - calculates the flammability times the weight, and then returns a message: if the product (result of the multiplication operation) is less than 10 return "...fizzle." if it is greater or equal to 10 but less than 50 return "...boom!" and otherwise return "...BABOOM!!"

 PART THREE INSTRUCTIONS:
 Make a child class called BoxingGlove that inherits from Product named BoxingGlove and does the following: